the-full-stack/website/docs/spring2021/index.md

 ## Week 11: Deployment

-The week of April 12, we cover Deployment and Monitoring, and deploy our model to AWS Lambda in lab.
+We cover Deployment and Monitoring, and package up our model for deployment in lab.

 - [Lecture 11: Deployment & Monitoring](./lecture-11.md) (👈 with detailed notes)
 - [Lab 9: Web Deployment](./lab-9.md)